-re re a - Audit and Risk Committee Assists the Board in discharging its esponsibilities with egards to financial eporting, external nd internal audits, ternal controls and risk management.
-Disclosure Panel Assists the Board in reviewing its disclosure obligations with regards to Inside Information and providing recommendations on announcements when required.
-Nominations and Remuneration Committee Assists the Board in reviewing the Board structure, identifying candidate Directors when the need arises and determining the framework and Board policy for the remuneration of the Executive Directors and other members of senior management.
-Governance and Sustainability Committee Assists the Board in reviewing the Company's corporate governance framework, reviewing and approving the Company's sustainability strategy, policies, programmes, targets and performance.
-Group Executive Safety and Environment Committee Ensures the accountability, effectiveness, and continual development of the Company's health, safety and environment programs to ensure a culture of zero harm. -- --------------- --- -- -- --- ---
+Audit and Risk

+Committee Assists the Board in discharging its responsibilities with regards to financial reporting, external and internal audits, internal controls and risk management.

+Disclosure Panel Assists the Board

+in reviewing its disclosure obligations with regards to Inside Information and providing recommendations on announcements when required.

+Nominations and Remuneration Committee

+Assists the Board in reviewing the Board structure, identifying candidate Directors and determining the framework and remuneration of the Executive Directors and other members of senior management.

+Governance and Sustainability Committee

+Assists the Board in reviewing the Company's corporate governance when the need arises framework, reviewing and approving the Company's Board policy for the sustainability strategy, policies, programmes, targets and performance.

+Group Executive Safety and Environment

+Committee Ensures the accountability, effectiveness, and continual development of the Company's health, safety and environment programs to ensure a culture of zero harm.